HACK2024-Global-Hackathon/faith-at-work-backend/README.md

 # Faith@Work
 A browser-based app called Faith@Work, to connect Christians at their workplace

----
-By Tommy Lim, John Yong, Chin Wanying, Kenny, Bryan Sim, Peter Tan
+Developed by Tommy Lim, John Yong, Chin Wanying, Kenny Tan, Bryan Sim, Peter Tan during #HACK2024

 # Introduction
 This project was done as part of the #HACK2024 hackathon in October 2024 with a team of 5 hackathon participants.
 As part of the missional challenge to gather Christians at the workplace, over a 7-day hack, we ideated and created a browser-based app called Faith@Work, which connects Christians through activities and events near their workplace.